The Spell (1977 film)

-The Spell is a 1977 American made-for-television horror film which premiered on NBC as "The Big Event" Movie of the Week.
-It is directed by Lee Philips and stars Lee Grant, Susan Myers, Lelia Goldoni and Helen Hunt.
+The Spell is a 1977 American horror television film directed by Lee Philips and starring Lee Grant, Susan Myers, Lelia Goldoni, and Helen Hunt.
 It touches on the subject of telekinesis and follows the story of an adolescent girl who seeks revenge on those who ridicule her, while her mother tries to bring an end to her evil acts.
+The film premiered on NBC as "The Big Event" Movie of the Week on February 20, 1977.

-It has gained a reputation as being an imitation of the 1976 classic Brian De Palma film Carrie as several similarities are present, while it has fallen somewhat under the radar over the years and is considered a "forgotten film".
+It has gained a reputation as being an imitation of the 1976 Brian De Palma film Carrie as several similarities are present, while it has fallen somewhat under the radar over the years and is considered a "forgotten film".

 Plot

 Rita Matchett is a shy 15-year-old girl often picked upon for being overweight.
-One particular day in her high school gym, Rita is teased by her classmates and she attempts to defend herself.
+In her high school gym, Rita is teased by her classmates and she attempts to defend herself.
 The girls take turns at rope climbing and Rita struggles to climb.
 She is opposite snooty classmate Jackie Segall.
 Jackie climbs to the top and begins to show off in front of the other girls by doing spins.
-Rita's stare becomes fixated on Jackie which causes her to fall off the rope and break her neck, killing her in the process.
+Rita's stare becomes fixated on Jackie which causes her to fall and break her neck, killing her.

-Rita comes from a wealthy family and her home life is unhappy.
-She is neither close with her father, Glenn, nor her younger sister, Kristina, who view her as fat and unattractive, and often criticize her for her looks.
-Her mother, Marilyn, tries to maintain a balance in the home and is constantly upset by how Rita is treated and the rivalry between her daughters.
-Marilyn becomes furious with Rita when her attitude begins to change.
-However, she grows more concerned when Rita shows signs of abnormal behavior and starts speaking in chant following an argument.
+Rita comes from a wealthy family but her home life is unhappy.
+She is not close to her father, Glenn, nor her younger sister, Kristina, who view her as fat and unattractive and criticize her for her looks.
+Her mother, Marion, tries to maintain a balance in the home and is constantly upset by how Rita is treated and the rivalry between her daughters.
+Marion becomes furious with Rita when her attitude begins to change.
+However, she grows more concerned when Rita shows signs of abnormal behavior and starts chanting following an argument.

-It later becomes evident that Rita is dabbling in something dangerous as a number of "accidents" seem to occur; Glenn is almost injured in a hit-and-run incident but is unharmed, while Marilyn's friend, Kathleen, having been ill for sometime, suddenly dies due to spontaneous combustion and Kristina almost drowns in a swimming pool.
-Marilyn is initially not convinced that Rita is behind these attacks, but Kristina confirms her suspicions when she reveals to Marilyn that Rita has been visiting Jo Standish, the school gym teacher, and they chant together.
-Rita had threatened Kristina to keep quiet about it.
+It later becomes evident that Rita is dabbling in something dangerous as a number of "accidents" seem to occur; Glenn is almost killed in a hit-and-run incident, leaping out of the way just in time, while Marion's friend, Kathleen, having been ill for some time, suddenly dies due to spontaneous combustion and Kristina almost drowns in a swimming pool.
+Marion is initially not convinced that Rita is behind these attacks, but Kristina confirms her suspicions when she reveals to Marion that Rita has been visiting Jo Standish, the school gym teacher, and they chant together.
+Rita had also threatened Kristina to keep quiet about it.